Agriculture Law

 Voluntary Agricultural Conservation Programs

-– EQIP is another program administered by the NRCS.
-It gives cost-share financial grants to agricultural landowners for land management practices including installation of wells, irrigation and livestock watering facilities, facilities for manure management, and for a variety of other purposes.
+- Environmental Quality Incentives Program (EQIP): This program gives cost-share financial grants to agricultural landowners for land management practices.
+This includes installing wells, irrigation and livestock watering facilities, and manure management.